ThePuerProgrammer/thepuerprogrammer/README.md

 - 🔭 I’m currently working on a vector math library in C++
 - 👨‍💻 I'm also developing my own personal portfolio site using Vuejs + Vite + tailwindcss
-- 📖 I'm reading C++ Concurrency in Action: Practical Multithreading and Game Engine Architecture
+- 📖 I'm reading "C++ Concurrency in Action: Practical Multithreading", "Game Engine Architecture", and "Mathematics for 3D Game Programming and Computer Graphics"
 - 📫 How to reach me: https://www.linkedin.com/in/jesserankins/